what-we-eat/data/docs/DATA_SNAPSHOT.md

 # Data Snapshot

 This file provides an overview of the current state of data in the Meaningful Bites project database.

-Last updated: 2024-09-03 15:28:36
+**Note:** This snapshot is automatically updated whenever changes are made to the database.
+Last update: 2024-09-03 15:28:36

 ## Table Summaries